hmchou56/centra8/centra2/visainfo.md

 <li>Email, phone number and nationality</li>
 <li>Arrival and departure dates for your stay in the U.S.</li>
 <li>Additional info that needs to be evident in the invitation letter, per requirement by the U.S. Consulate office you are submitting the application to</li>
-<li><strong>If you need the original, signed physical letter posted to you, please provide complete postal address (zip code included, no PO Boxes please) in your email.</strong></li>
+<li>If you need the original, signed physical letter posted to you, please provide complete postal address (zip code included, no PO Boxes please) in your email.</li>
 </ul>